Ensembl/ensembl-variation/scripts/examples/README.snp_effect_predictor.txt

 - Strand : the strand to which the variant maps.
 Possible values are 1 and -1;
   + and - can also be used.

+Examples:

+- Substitution of C for T at base 100 on forward strand of chromosome 1:
+1 100 100 T/C +

+- Substitution of CAT for GGC at base 100 on reverse strand of chromosome Y:
+Y 100 102 GGC/CAT -

+- Deletion of bases 100, 101 and 102 (CTG) on forward strand of chromosome 3:
+3 100 102 CTG/- +

+- Insertion of ACCG between bases 100 and 101 on reverse strand of chromosome X:
+X 101 100 -/ACCG -

 4.2 Output file
 ---------------